BabylonJS/Editor/README.md

 * Create and edit particle systems
 * Create and edit animations
 * Create and edit lens flares systems
+* Create and edit physics states on meshes
-* Create and edit materials (complete materials editor will come in version 1.0)
+* Create and edit materials (including materials library)
+* Add and edit sounds
 * Save projects on OneDrive (Drop Box will come in future versions)
 * Deploy project template on OneDrive (Drop Box will come in future versions)
 * Cinematics Editor
 * Scene graph view
-* Create and edit post-process (soon exported in final .babylon scenes)
+* Create and edit post-process
 * Create and edit render targets (soon exported in final .babylon scenes)
+* Create post-processes using "Post-Process Builder"
+* Create actions using Actions Builder
+* Live test your scenes

+**Additional features with Electron**
+* Photoshop plugin (live texturing)
+* Auto reload scenes (file watching)

 Contribute
 ======

 The branch "**master**" contains the online version of the editor, available at http://editor.babylonjs.com/

-If you want to contribute, you can use the branch "**dev**" and pull request.
+If you want to contribute, you can use the branch "**develop**" and pull request.
 The **master** branch will be merged with the **dev** branch at each stable version, even preview :)

 Build